Device Code Authorization Overview

 }

-- Verify user identity — Confirm the current operator has passed identity authentication
+- Verify that the current user has completed enterprise identity authentication.

 - Receive